nippur72/tetris-sol20-vti-gp/README.md

 (*) work in progress

-The source code is based on my previous Tetris ports I wrote for: Laser 310/VZ200, Laser 500 and Apple1+TMS9918 video card.
+The source code is based on my previous Tetris that I wrote for Laser 310/VZ200, Laser 500 and Apple1+TMS9918 video card.

-Released under the MIT license

 ## Running on the SOL-20

+From the `out` folder:
+- `tetris_sol20.com` is the binary executable that can be loaded at address 0100h (it can be also exectued within CP/M as a normal .COM file)
+- `tetris_sol20.ent` is a text file that can be typed-in from the SOL monitor.
+If you use the Solace emulator, load this file ad then type `EXEC 100`.